pgpglobal/staging/_docs/Configuring-Jekyll.md

 ```

+<a id="build-settings"></a>
 ## Build settings

-You'll only really need to adjust the [Plugins](Plugins.md) in this section
+Ignore the other build settings.
+You'll only really need to adjust the [Plugins](Plugins.md).
+In the excerpt below, I have `jekyll-feed`, jekyll-seo-tag, and jekyll-sitemap disabled for local development.
+A good way to do this is to use a secondary config file.
+See [Building-&-Serving-the-Site - Secondary Config File](Building-&-Serving-the-Site#secondary-config-file.md)

 ```yaml
 markdown: kramdown